Debra L. Reed: Education

 In 1978, Reed earned her BS in Civil Engineering (summa cum laude) from the University of Southern California.
 In 1986, she received her license for Engineer in Training.

 Career

-Reed served as chairman of the board of directors of Sempra Energy from 2012-2018 and chief executive officer of Sempra Energy from 2011-2018.
+Reed served as chairman of the board of directors of Sempra Energy from 2012 to 2018 and chief executive officer of Sempra Energy from 2011 to 2018.
 She was promoted from her previous role as executive vice president at the firm.
 Before moving into the management of Sempra Energy, Reed was chief financial officer and thereafter (2006 to 2010) President and CEO of two Sempra subsidiaries, San Diego Gas & Electric and Southern California Gas Co (SoCalGas).
 She retired in 2018 and was replaced by Jeffrey Martin.

 In her role at Sempra, Reed presided over $37bn in assets, operated revenues of $10+bn and 17,000 employees.
 Reed started at SoCalGas in 1978.
-Her total compensation for 2013 $9,792,288 and her stock ownership for 2014, 57,762.
+Her total compensation for 2013, $9,792,288 and her stock ownership for 2014, 57,762.